 - Leg Press with feet high and wide

-- DB Leg Curl
+- Dumbbell Leg Curl

 - Calf Raise

 You’ll notice this is somewhat of a traditional powerlifting split.
-It uses two upper days, focusing on the bench and the (lighter) close-grip bench; and two lower, focusing on the squat and deadlift.
+It uses two upper days, focusing on the bench and the (lighter) close-grip bench, and two lower, focusing on the squat and deadlift.
 Then we add in enough volume through accessory work to provide an adequate growth stimulus without overreaching.

 Split routines are effective if your goal is to build muscle mass and reach your bodybuilding potential.
 They allow you to do more volume and tax the muscle group you’re working out more than doing multiple muscle groups in a single workout.
 Of course, you can choose to split your muscle groups into various ways, but you need to split them up effectively to build the most muscle and prevent injury.